Intergenerational care relations: Challenges and potentials for reconciliation of education and care in ageing knowledge societies (InterCare)

 Polish team

-Prof Jolanta Perek-Białas, Jagiellonian University, Kraków (PI)
+Prof Jolanta Perek-Białas, Jagiellonian University in Kraków (PI)

 Prof Jolanta Perek-Białas is an economist, sociologist and gerontologist dealing with ageing issues but also with methodological ones (surveys, mix-method approach).
 Her research interest focuses mainly on socio-economic situation of older persons in Central and Eastern Europe, including active ageing, ageism in the labour market policy, old age social exclusion, age-friendly approach and organisation of care for older persons, supporting working caregivers.

-Dr Anna Urbaniak, Jagiellonian University, Kraków
+Dr Anna Urbaniak, Jagiellonian University in Kraków

 Dr Anna Urbaniak is a sociologist, Assistant Professor at Jagiellonian University.
 She specialises in aging studies and public policy, with research experience in Ireland, Austria, and Poland.
 An award-winning scholar, she co-edited the Routledge International Handbook of Participatory Approaches in Ageing Research and leads the European COST Action CA22167 on participatory aging research.